Psivant/stormmsite/docs/why-stormm.md

 single values or arrays of values and analyze failures, offering clues such as a misscaled array indicating a misstated constant.
 The checks include methods for confirming that certain code statements or inputs raise exceptions.

+## Why Open-Source?
+Psivant Therapeutics releases STORMM as free and open-source software to bring together a community and advance molecular science.
+Marketing the softare does not hold as much value as running an active development project that can invite collaborations with academics or other experts based on mutual goals.

+## Python Integration On the Horizon
+In a future release, all coordinate and topology class objects will have the option to export or import their information to and from Python objects, connecting STORMM to a world of computer-aided chemistry.